Non-Gaming & Non-Sports Wagering Vendors

 The Commission may maintain and make publicly available a list of:

-(1) Registered and Certified Vendors; and
+(1) Registered Vendors; and